NSombekke/Logic-LLM/blogpost.md

 The authors of Logic-LM pointed out a crucial constraint, stating that “the model’s applicability is inherently bounded by the expressiveness of the symbolic solver”.
 Currently, only four distinct symbolic solvers are employed, limiting the framework's scope to four specific types of logical reasoning problems.
 Despite this, the authors proposed a solution, emphasizing that “this limitation can be mitigated by integrating a more diverse set of symbolic solvers”.
 Therefore, incorporating an additional solver type expands the framework’s capabilities, which is facilitated by the inherent flexibility of its design.
 Moreover, this addition encourages the development of a versatile logic-solving model.

+## <a name="reasons">Open-source models</a>
+Our first extension is making Logic-LM work with open-source models, instead of closed-source models like ChatGPT.
+To make the application as flexible as possible, this was appplied by using models from the Huggingface library TODO:Add link.
+This library contains a large variety of pre-trained open-source language models.
+For this project two versions of Meta's Llama-3 model were used, since these are current state-of-the-art open-source models (add ref).
+The first model is the 8B version of Llama-3 and the second is the 70B version.
+The former is a smaller version of the model, while the second is significantly larger.
+These models will be compared with the GPT models used by the original author to see how SoTA open-source models compare to closed-source models.
+By using two versions of this model we can also research the difference in performance between smaller and more complex models.
+These comparisons will be done based on Logic-LM's accuracy on all datasets with these models.

 ## <a name="ltl">Linear Temporal Logic</a>
 Introduction to the grammar of LTL.
 Linear-time Temporal Logic (LTL) Natural language-to-LTL.